tony-aw/tinycodet/README.md

   truth testing operators, to be more consistent with the `stringi` truth testing operators.
 Removed the `enhances` argument from `import_as()`, for more security.
+- 18 September 2023: LAST MAJOR UPDATE (I promise): changed the (yet again) to `tinycodet`.
+R package is now basically finished, safer for some teeny tiny textual edits in the documentation here and there.

 FUTURE PLANS:

-I believe `tinyoperations` is slowly getting closer to becoming stable.
+I believe `tinycodet` is slowly getting closer to becoming stable.
 There does not appear a need to add/remove many more functions/operators, although some functions, operators or arguments may need to be tweaked and/or optimized.
 Once I am fully satisfied with the R package, I may attempt to publish this R package to CRAN.